 Teams from both sides have joined forces and worked closely with solution providers in dedicated task forces to demonstrate that AS4 will deliver the same high quality results as AS2.

-The release of the PEPPOL AS4 profile in December 2017 marked the completion of the T2 phase and now both OpenPEPPOL and the CEF eDelivery team are continuing close collaboration to make the Transition (T3) criteria a success so that AS4 becomes a mandatory transport protocol in the PEPPOL network according to the planned timeframe (Q2 2019).
+The release of a first version of the PEPPOL AS4 profile in December 2017 marked the completion of the T2 phase and now both OpenPEPPOL and the CEF eDelivery team are continuing close collaboration to make the Transition (T3) criteria a success so that AS4 becomes a mandatory transport protocol in the PEPPOL network according to the planned timeframe (Q2 2019).

 AS4 is typically used for the secure and reliable exchange of documents and data.
 AS4 can be used in virtually every sector or business domain.
 This infographic provides a handy overview of the AS4 protocol.

 Today, AS4 is the message exchange protocol promoted by CEF eDelivery.
 CEF eDelivery helps public administrations to exchange electronic data and documents with other public administrations, businesses and citizens, in an interoperable, secure, reliable and trusted way.
 CEF eDelivery is a network of nodes for digital communications.
 It is based on a distributed model where every participant becomes a node using standard transport protocols and security policies.